Shreyas-bellary/personalised-general-drug-prescriptions/README.md

 Jahnavi Gubbala: - /jahnavi_phase2.ipynb </br>
 Ruthvik Vasantha Kumar: - /ruthvik_phase2.ipynb </br>

-The pdf's are present inside the pdf folder and the source files are present inside the main folder directly.
+The pdf's are present inside the pdf folder and the source files are present inside the exp folder directly.

-Location of Code and Analysis (PDF format): </br> Shreyas Bellary Manjunath: - /pdf/shreyas_phase2.pdf </br> Shishir Hebbar: - /pdf/shishir_phase2.pdf </br> Jahnavi Gubbala: - /pdf/jahnavi_phase2.pdf </br> Ruthvik Vasantha Kumar: - /pdf/ruthvik_phase2.pdf </br>
+A short explanation video is inside the root folder.

 ### Instructions to Build and Run the App from Source Code